 The New Marketing Manifesto by John Grant

-New Marketing Manifesto set out the new ways to do launch marketing campaigns.
+New Marketing Manifesto set out the new ways to launch multichannel marketing campaigns.

-If you read the book today, the ideas and strategies of 1999 fit right into 2018 as John was way ahead of his time.
+If you read the book today, the ideas, case studies and strategies of 1999 fit right into 2020 as John was way ahead of his time

 One marketing rule was to get up close and personal.